hcarver/phonemic/README.txt

 	* To modify the Carbon speech library, libCarbonSpeakJNI.jnilib, you must use XCode 3.
 (3.2.1 preferred) XCode 4 has not been tested.
  * Linux
 	* The Linux library (libLinuxSpeakJNI.so) can be loaded as a standard Netbeans project.

-The source code for all libraries is included under libraries/.
-Pre-built libraries can be found under phonemic/jni.